aaryannaidu/version_control/README.md

 ## Overview

-This is an implementation of a simplified version control system inspired by Git, built for the COL106 Data Structures and Algorithms course.
-The system manages versioned files with support for branching and historical inspection using custom implementations of Tree, HashMap, and Heap data structures.
+This is an implementation of a simplified version control system inspired by Git .The system manages versioned files with support for branching and historical inspection using custom implementations of Tree, HashMap, and Heap data structures.

 ## Features